TheThingsNetwork/docs/_content/applications/aws/thing-shadows.md

    ![Reported shadow](reported-desired-shadow.png)

 > AWS IoT has extensive documentation on reported, desired and delta thing shadow states.
 In this guide, we use manual interaction.
-Programmatic interaction is easy through the AWS IoT HTTP API and MQTT.
+Programmatic interaction is easy and highly scalable by using the AWS IoT HTTP API and MQTT protocols.
 [See Using Thing Shadows](https://docs.aws.amazon.com/iot/latest/developerguide/using-thing-shadows.html)